ALEXANDRA HILLS WORKSHOP NEWS

 RECENTLY AT THE WORKSHOP

-TRACTION relies on corporate, charitable and community contributions to fund its operational expenditure and we appreciate the difference our supporters makes.
-We offer a number of options for those that wish to contribute to the TRACTION program.
+TRACTION relies on corporate, charitable and community contributions to fund its operational expenditure.
+We offer a number of options for those that wish to help TRACTION empower young people in need.

 CAPALABA STATE COLLEGE (CSC)